FacetInteractive/mautic-k8s/README.md

 ## TODOs

 - ~~Make local.php more in tune with app specific settings.~~
-- Update this mautic to latest stable version.
+- ~~Update this mautic to latest stable version.~~
-- Explore separate caching tier like Redis.
+- Explore separate caching tier like Redis. - Will be handled by stateful sets in Kubernetes.
 - Send logs to stdout.
 - Separate containers for running cronjobs.